Other Technologies

 Will the system need maintenance?

-No, all our underfloor heating systems are virtually maintenance free, and all our underfloor heating products are covered by our industry leading guarantee.
+No, all our systems are virtually maintenance free, and all our underfloor heating products are covered by our industry leading guarantee.

-Can I use a heat pump with my underfloor heating system?
+Can I use a heat pump with my system?

 Yes.
 There is no reason why either air source or ground source heat pumps cannot be used with underfloor heating installations.
 However, due to the lower flow temperatures that are produced by these types of appliances it is essential that your system is correctly designed to ensure that it is capable of operating efficiently and meeting performance requirements.

-Should I install the underfloor heating pipes under kitchen units?
+Should I install the heating pipes under kitchen units?

 This is really a matter of personal choice.
 Given that the underfloor heating pipe work will be in the floor for many years but during this time the kitchen layout may be changed several times, some people choose to run the pipe under the units so as to allow for ‘future proofing’ the system.
 When systems are installed in this way it is common for some insulation material to be pushed under the units before the bottom kick strip is fitted.
 This insulation will allay any concerns that the unit interiors will overheat.